 - Add the oats and milk, and stir well to distribute the ingredients.

-- Cover and refrigerate for at least 12 hours, and for up to 3-4 days.
-The steel cut oats will continue to soften as they soak.
+- Cover and refrigerate for at least 12 hours, and for up to 5 days.
+The oats will continue to soften as they soak.

 - Serve with desired toppings (see blog post for suggestions), and enjoy!